-Every industry it seems has their own collection of go-to buzzwords, and the worlds of web design and search engines are no different.
+Every industry it seems has its collection of go-to buzzwords, and the worlds of web design and search engines are no different.
 Understanding the difference between paid traffic and organic traffic will help you to filter out some of the nonsense that amateur web designers and marketers might feed you about how to achieve success online.

 Both organic and paid traffic have their uses and both play an important role in the overall success of your website.
 Organic and paid traffic can both be sought after to acquire new customers and to re-engage existing customers.
 There is an order to all things, and marketing a new business is no different.
-You will likely focus on marketing organically to existing customers and paid marketing towards potential new customers when first starting out, and if not you should.
-I will go into greater detail on this in a later article (see "The Four Channels of Website Traffic You Need to Master for Website Success"), but for now let's just assume that organic traffic is more important than paid traffic, and that your existing customers need to be able to find you online organically.
+You will likely focus on marketing organically to existing customers and paid marketing towards potential new customers when first starting, and if not you should.
+I will go into greater detail on this in a later article (see "4 Channels of Website Traffic You Need to Master for Website Success"), but for now let's just assume that organic traffic is more important than paid traffic and that your existing customers need to be able to find you online organically.

-To understand organic traffic, first let’s talk about paid traffic.
+To understand organic traffic, first, let’s talk about paid traffic.
 As the term suggests, paid traffic refers to any web traffic that is the direct result of money being spent to promote your website.
 This may include (but is not necessarily limited to) CPC (Cost-Per-Click) and CPM (Cost-Per-Impression) ads, promoting or “boosting” a social media post, or in some cases, getting a social media influencer to talk about your product or service and plugging your website.
 Generally speaking, the distinguishing factor that differentiates paid and organic traffic concerns whether you have paid a “gatekeeper” to gain access to potential viewers.

 On the other hand, organic traffic essentially refers to web traffic that you didn’t create or pay for.
 This is not to say that you haven’t worked hard for it, or haven't invested any sweat equity in it, as we’ll discuss a bit later.